aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 This will be the XDebug server port through which the PhpStorm debugger will communicate with XDebug.

-To test the interpreter and XDebug are working add the following environment variable:

-`export XDEBUG_CONFIG="idekey=PHPSTORM"`

-This environment variable is required for XDebug to know that it is communicating with the PhpStorm debugger.
+> If we need to use a proxy server to connect multiple editors to XDebug server we need to add the export environment variable `export XDEBUG_CONFIG="idekey=PHPSTORM"` in our bash shell configuration file.
+This environment variable is required for XDebug to know that it is communicating with the our PhpStorm debugger.
+The value of `idekey` does not need to be `PHPSTORM` it can be any unique value that distinguishes between the multiple editors.
+We can even use different editors for instance VSCode and PhpStorm.

+Test that the interpreter and XDebug are working:

-Create a `index.php` script in the project folder:
+Create a `index.php` script in the project folder

 ```bin
 echo '<?php' > index.php